johnpioc/algothon-2025-backtester/README.md

 # 📊 John's Algothon 2025 Backtester

-An comprehensive and open-source backtester configured specifically for the UNSW x Susquehanna International Group Algothon 2025.
+A comprehensive and open-source backtester configured specifically for the UNSW x Susquehanna International Group Algothon 2025.
 This repository provides an plug-and-play backtester that simulates your trading strategy against the supplied price data and outputs insightful results such as cumulative PnL, sharpe ratio and capital utilisation.